Sanjana001/rgb2hsv/README.md

-# RGB Table
+# RGB

-where anyone can find color code by typing the values of red, green and blue color
+where anyone can find color code and rgb values for that.